Rudy Giuliani Says He Hasn't Heard From Robert Mueller In Weeks

 — Sky News (@SkyNews) August 23, 2018

-Falsely claiming that President Trump has already been “completely cleared” of any wrongdoing, Giuliani defended his client by attacking the credibility of Trump’s former personal lawyer Michael Cohen.
+Claiming that President Trump has already been “completely cleared” of any wrongdoing, Giuliani defended his client by attacking the credibility of Trump’s former personal lawyer Michael Cohen.
 “You have this Cohen guy,” he said, “he doesn’t know anything about Russian collusion, doesn’t know anything about obstruction, he’s a massive liar.”

 “If anything,” Giuliani added, “it’s turned very much in the president’s favor.”